Action of 18 September 1810: Background

 The first ship to arrive was HMS Africaine under the Captain Robert Corbet.
 In the action of 13 September 1810, Corbet engaged Bouvet's two frigates alone and was defeated, dying of his wounds shortly after the battle.
 Rowley in Boadicea was able to recapture Africaine later in the day, but the frigate was severely damaged and unable to provide any reinforcement to the British squadron.
 Bouvet retired to Grand Port several days later for repairs, and thus was not on blockade duty on 17 September when HMS Ceylon arrived.
 Ceylon was an unusual ship, constructed by the Honourable East India Company (HEIC) in Bombay as an East Indiaman merchant ship designed to operate as a 32–gun frigate during wartime.
 In 1805 she was purchased by the British government and commissioned into the Royal Navy for service in the Indian Ocean.
 In 1810, her commander was Captain Charles Gordon, who had been ordered to sail to Rowley's aid when word of the losses suffered at Grand Port reached Madras.
 In his haste to depart, Gordon had been unable to obtain any Royal Marines, whose place was taken by 100 men of the 69th Regiment and the 86th Regiment from the Madras garrison.
-Also embarked was General John Abercromby and his staff, who were to lead a planned assault on Île de France.
+Also embarked was General John Abercromby and his staff, who were to lead a planned assault on Isle de France.

 Pursuit

 Gordon arrived off Port Napoleon on 17 September, hoping to find Rowley maintaining the blockade off the port in Boadicea.
-Rowley was however off Île Bourbon, sparring with Bouvet's frigates, and therefore Gordon only found Hamelin's squadron in the harbour.
+Rowley was however off Isle Bourbon, sparring with Bouvet's frigates, and therefore Gordon only found Hamelin's squadron in the harbour.
 This force consisted of the frigates Vénus and Manche with the corvette Victor.
-Recognising that he was heavily outnumbered, Gordon sailed westwards towards Île Bourbon to meet with Rowley and pass on the location of Hamelin's squadron.
+Recognising that he was heavily outnumbered, Gordon sailed westwards towards Isle Bourbon to meet with Rowley and pass on the location of Hamelin's squadron.
 French lookouts on shore spotted Ceylon but mistook her for a troopship due to her unusual construction.
 The sighting was rapidly passed on to Hamelin, who immediately gave chase with Vénus and Victor.

 At 14:00, Ceylon spotted Hamelin's ships in pursuit and her crew increased their efforts to escape, mistaking Victor, which carried three masts, for a larger ship and therefore considering themselves significantly outnumbered.
 As night fell, Gordon slowed Ceylon by shortening sail in the hope of meeting Vénus (which had outdistanced Victor) alone.
-However, the French flagship also slowed to allow the corvette to catch up and so Gordon increased sail once more, leading Hamelin southwest towards Île Bourbon.
+However, the French flagship also slowed to allow the corvette to catch up and so Gordon increased sail once more, leading Hamelin southwest towards Isle Bourbon.